mikarinneoracle/dockernode-app/wercker.md

 The first step `check` is just to verify we have built our box from a correct image having the required utlities available for the actual deploy for the Oracle Container Cloud service.

 The second step `internal/docker-push` pushes the built image to Docker-hub repository.
-Here, we are using `$WERCKER_MAIN_PIPELINE_STARTED` timestamp as the tag for the built image.
+Here, we are using `$WERCKER_MAIN_PIPELINE_STARTED` timestamp as the tag for the built image instead of the `$TRAVIS_BUILD_NUMBER`that we used in the Travis CI.
+That's the other change we have comparing Travis CI and Wercker workflow environment variables.

+The final step of deploy pipeline, and the whole workflow, is the actual deploy to Oracle Container Cloud service.
+This is done as a `registry step`that is found in the <a href="https://app.wercker.com/search/steps/oracle">Wercker registry</a> with a name `mikarinneoracle/ORACLE-OCCS-rolling-router-deploy@1.0.0`.

+The source code `run.sh` for the registry step is found in <a href="https://github.com/mikarinneoracle/ORACLE-OCCS-rolling-router-deploy">this git-hub project</a>.
+It also includes the `wercker-step.yml` that defines the required and optional parameters for step that can be saved as environment variables for the workflow as seen earlier.